senkadam/dnanexus/README.md

   * ERROR response and appropriate error message for parameter _begin_ being bigger or equal to _end_ parameter.

-Forth, I would test queries with various query parameters, that are not defined in service specification.
-I would expect that these parameters would not affect the result of the query (OR the response will be ERROR with appropriate error message)
+Fourth, I would test queries with various query parameters, that are not defined in service specification.
+I would expect that these parameters would not affect the result of the query (OR the response will be ERROR with appropriate error message).

 ### The performance of the system must be adequate for real-time interactive use.
 How would you measure the performance (response time) of the service?
 What factors or parameters might affect response time?
 Over what range of these parameters would you measure performance?